Online Master's In Special Education — Job Outlook

 Position Yourself as a Special Education Leader

-With a MSEd in Special Education degree from Purdue University, you’ll gain more than new skills and an understanding of teaching students with learning disabilities.
+With an online special education graduate program from Purdue University, you’ll gain more than new skills and an understanding of teaching students with learning disabilities.
 You’ll advance your career with necessary training from one of the top education schools in Indiana, and one of the top public universities in America — that makes you highly desirable to any learning institution.

 Career Growth in Special Education

-The U.S. Bureau of Labor Statistics reports Special Education job growth will reach 6% overall by 2024.1 Better screening and identification of various disabilities in children are expected to increase the demand for special education services.
-In addition, children with disabilities are being identified earlier and enrolled into special education programs, increasing the need for special education preschool teachers with job growth expected to reach 9% by 2024.1 As technology and teaching methods improve, there will be a higher demand for skilled educators who possess a mastery of special needs teaching and a deep understanding of proven and emerging assistive learning technologies.
+Better screening and identification of various disabilities in children are expected to increase the demand for special education services over the next decade.
+Children with disabilities are being identified earlier and enrolled into special education programs, increasing the need for special education preschool teachers with job growth expected to reach 9% by 2030, according to the Bureau of Labor Statistics.1 As technology and teaching methods improve, there will be a higher demand for skilled educators who possess a mastery of special needs teaching and a deep understanding of proven and emerging assistive learning technologies.

 Upon completion of the degree, you will be a prime candidate for a range of high-paying and in-demand positions within the special needs sector and in the general field of education.